dhesenkamp/conformity-xplab21/README.md

-# Conformity to Descriptive Norms - A Replication Study
+# A Replication Study to Evaluate People’s Conformity to Descriptive Norms

 ### XPLab 2021, Group 11